NJUxlj/ner-bert-crf/README.md

 ---

-## project struction
+## Project Structure
-- in model.py, you can see there is a ModelHub that allows you to select 1 of the 4 models. you can do the selection in main() function from main.py.
+- in `model.py`, you can see there is a ModelHub that allows you to select 1 of the 4 models. you can do the selection in `main()` function from `main.py`.

 ## BERT